WStrellis/az-400-notes/security.md

 - *Pass-Through Authentication* - an Azure AD agent is installed on an on-prem server.
 When an Azure AD user tries to authenticate it is handled by the on-prem server.
 - *Federated Authentication*  - Authentication is handled by on-prem AD Federation Service.
 Supports smart cards.

+Produces two types of logs:
+- *Sign-in* - information about sign-in activity
+- *Audit* - a record of what users did

 ### Features
 - *Azure AD B2B* - allows you to invite external users to your tenant, such as contractors
 - *Azure AD Application Proxy* - add on-prem apps to Azure AD tenant